std-ciel/ciel/README.md

 - **Enum Access Syntax**: Enum values use dot notation: `Color.RED` instead of just `RED`.
 - **Type Keyword Required**: Must use `struct Point p;` not just `Point p;` (unless using typedef).
 - **Integer-to-pointer casts restricted**: Only the integer constant 0 (null literal) may be cast to pointer types.
 Casting non-zero integers to pointers is not allowed and will be rejected.
+- **Strict-Naming**: If a struct has been defined with a name, that name cannot be reused for a typedef or another struct/union/enum.

 ### Function Quirks